 6.2.1 Further work exploring associations between management factors and udder health for bedded pack farms

 The biggest limitation encountered in the cross-sectional study described in Chapter 2 was the relatively small number of farms included for each of the 3 facility types of interest.
 This limited statistical power when comparing udder health and hygiene metrics between tiestalls, freestalls, and bedded pack farms.
 Further complicating analysis between farms was how similar milk quality and udder health were among all 21 enrolled herds; most herds were below benchmark cutoffs for the number of cows developing new IMI each month, cows with chronic IMI month to month, proportion of cows with an elevated SCC, and all bulk tank SCC were fairly low (54,000-250,000 cells/mL).
 A related limitation is that well-established mastitis control practices were widely adapted by all participating herds, so we were unable to analyze associations between certain practices and bulk tank milk quality, udder health, and hygiene.
 The potential still exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on bedded pack systems in the Northeastern US climate.
 By enrolling farms from a larger geographic area (vs. only Vermont), future studies may be able to include a larger number of bedded packs, with more variation in milk quality and mastitis rates.
 This could increase the statistical power needed to identify particular management factors which are beneficial or detrimental for these farms specifically.
 Although we were limited by statistical power for our cross-sectional study, our data could be used to inform new hypotheses and power calculations for future study design.
+This would be a nice place to provide an example of outcome and sample size needed to find a difference between groups.

 6.2.2 Further work exploring virulence potential for Staph. chromogenes isolates from the current study